 After an early breakfast, we will transfer to Socotra airport for the short flight to back to Sana’a on Arabia Felix airlines.
 Here you will make your connection back home.

-In mainland we will be staying at Arabia Felix hotel (Sana’a) and at Al-Aqil hotel (Manakha).
+In mainland we will be staying at Burj Salam hotel (Sana’a) and at Al-Aqil hotel (Manakha).
 In Socotra, the hotels are not available at most places and we will be camping at well maintained campsites.
-All camping gear (tent, cooking supplies, mattress, etc,) will be provided and is included in price.
+All camping gear (tents, cooking supplies, mattresses, etc,) will be provided and is included in price.

 All land travel (including airport transfers) in 4WD Land Cruisers, Yemeni English-speaking guide throughout the tour, photographic guidance by Jeremy Woodhouse and Luka Esenko, tourist visas, pre-arranged travel permits and entrance fees into museums, tourist sites, accommodation (with breakfast provided at hotels), all camping equipment (tents, mattresses, sheets, etc…), entrance into protected areas in Socotra, FB meal plan (breakfast, lunch, dinner) in Socotra, boats to Shouab beach, day trek with local guide and flight ticket Sana’a – Socotra – Sana’a